Jupiter Will Be at Its Most Visible Next Week. This Is the Best Way to See It

 When is the best time to see Jupiter?

-On the evening of the 10th, Jupiter will rise shortly after the sunset, reach high into the sky before setting around dawn.
+On the evening of June 10, Jupiter will rise shortly after the sunset, reach high into the sky before setting around dawn.
 It will be the brightest visible object in the sky aside from the moon.

 However, since the planets have slightly elliptical orbits, the actual point in which they will be closest will be on June 12, at around 11 p.m.
 EST. At this point, the two planets will be separated by a mere 398 million miles.
 Regardless, this distinction won’t make too much of a difference for the purposes of casual viewing.
 And, unlike other astronomical phenomena, your geographical location on Earth shouldn’t impact your ability view Jupiter, provided you have clear skies and minimal light pollution.